 How do I know this?
 There is much anecdotal evidence and there is a growing body of scientific evidence which shows this, but more importantly I have experienced the effects of EMFs first hand.

-How I Know EMF Exposures are linked to Electrical Sensitivity
+How I Know EMF Exposures Were Linked To Electrical Sensitivity

 One day in February 2002 my cell phone rang.
 I raced to retrieve it from my jacket pocket to answer the call in time.
-I pressed the talk button and held the phone next to my ear and within seconds I started to feel light-headed and dizzy.
+I pressed the talk button, held the phone next to my ear and within seconds I started to feel light-headed and dizzy.

 I knew nothing whatsoever about EMFs at that time and yet I knew that the cell phone was causing me pain.

-Over time I experienced many other unpleasant symptoms as well and I became sensitive to computers, TVs, WiFi etc.
+Over time I experienced many other unpleasant symptoms as well.
+I became sensitive to computers, TVs, WiFi and the like.
+I even became sensitive to my corded land-line telephone.
+Life became very complicated.

 Anecdotal Evidence As To The Existence of Electrical Sensitivity